robinreni96/Automatic-Face-Detection-Annotation-and-Preprocessing/README.md

 7. Simple !

 ### Additional Feature
-It automatically removes the all the bad format images and multiple face images
+It automatically removes all the bad format images and multiple face images

 ## For More Reference :
 + MTCNN : https://kpzhang93.github.io/MTCNN_face_detection_alignment/paper/spl.pdf